Christian Chiropractors Association, Inc. 2550 Stover, B-102 Fort Collins, CO 80525 1.800.999.1970 970.482.1404

 control, etc. it may be working with a fraudulent spirit.

-on the whole man — body, mind, soul and spirit — is claiming something which
+the whole man — body, mind, soul and spirit — is claiming something which only the

-only the Spirit of God is able to do.
-Acts of healing of the body only, are within the
+Spirit of God is able to do.
+Acts of healing of the body only, are within the power of

-power of Satan and his followers but Christ’s healing was more spiritual than it
+Satan and his followers but Christ’s healing was more

 More Articles on New Age and New Age Healing